pauldubois777/UdemyReactNativeGuessNumber/README.md

 All the code in the `src` folder is almost entirely written by me from scratch - it isn't just copied from the course examples.

-I am currently working through "Section 5: Responsive & Adaptive User Interfaces and Apps".
+The code in this repo was written for the sections dealing with Components, Styling, and Layouts (both responsive and adaptive).

-Please keep in mind that this code is in flux, and doesn't always represent my best coding efforts, since it is a course that I am studying.
+Please keep in mind that this code was written only for this section in the course, and doesn't always represent my best coding efforts,  or a completed application.

-On the other hand, I do try to go beyond the course examples and code in a re-usable and well-engineered way.
+On the other hand, I always go beyond the course examples and try to code in a re-usable and well-engineered way.

-Other than layout, I am not putting a lot of time/effort into design (colors, fonts, branding, etc).
+I also did not put a lot time/effort into design (colors, fonts, branding, etc), but rather focussed on the fundamentals of the section topics.

 ### My Notes: